 The Risperdal lawsuit also alleged that Johnson and Johnson exaggerated the effectiveness of the drug, as well as its safety.
 They were accused of giving government officials money to influence them and promoted Risperdal over less expensive alternatives.
 This ended up costing the state of Texas millions of dollars in unnecessary over-charges to the state’s Medicaid system.

 On November 29th, 2017 a federal judge remanded a Risperdal Gynecomastia lawsuit in Missourri, after rejecting the defendants’ claim that the case was fraudulently joined due to a lack of personal jurisdiction.
 The suit named 72 plaintiffs.

 Records from the Philadelphia Court reveal that more than 3,000 new Risperdal lawsuits have been filed in the first quarter of 2017.

-And.. it has not been the end of it for J&J this year, because according to a May 8th 2017 filing with the SEC, at least 16,900 Risperdal lawsuits are now pending in courts in the U.S. and Canada.
+And it has not been the end of it for J&J that year, because according to a May 8th 2017 filing with the SEC, at least 16,900 Risperdal lawsuits are now pending in courts in the U.S. and Canada.

-If you took Risperdal and have development gynecomastia or experienced serious side effects after taking the drug, you should first contact your doctor to find out if your health has been compromised by the drug.
+If you took and have developed or experienced serious side effects such as breast growth after taking the drug, you should first contact your doctor to find out if your health has been compromised.
 Then you can contact a civil litigation attorney in your state.

-There may be a Risperdal lawsuit pending in your state and, if it happens to be class action suits, you may able to add your case to the lawsuit.
+There may be a MDL pending in your state and, if you are eligible, you may able to add your case to the centralized .

-Contact us and discuss any possible case that you may have against the makers of Risperdal and discuss your options.
-You could get any treatments that you need due to taking Risperdal taken care of and you might be able to win a substantial cash settlement.
+Contact us and discuss any possible case that you may have against the makers of .
+You could get paid for any treatment you might need due to taking , together with a substantial cash settlement.